Nissan board fires Ghosn as chairman following arrest

 Kelly, 62, joined Nissan, maker of the Leaf electric car and Infiniti luxury models, in the U.S. in 1988.
 He became a board member in 2012.
 His background is in human resources and alliance management.

-Analysts say the future of Nissan's alliance with Renault may be at stake, though the statement Thursday said the company's leadership was determined to minimize the impact from Ghosn's case on the partnership.
+Analysts say the future of Nissan's alliance with Renault may be at stake, though Nissan's statement Thursday said the company's leadership was determined to minimize the impact from Ghosn's case on the partnership.
 Renault owns 43 percent of Nissan, and Nissan owns 15 percent of Renault.

-Some within Nissan, including its current CEO Hiroto Saikawa, chafed at Ghosn's leadership.
-In a lengthy news conference on Monday, Saikawa said it was time for a change, and that too much power was concentrated in Ghosn, with too little credit given to the many others working for the company's success.
+The economy ministers of Japan and France met in Paris on Thursday to discuss the issue and released a statement saying both sides are committed to supporting the alliance.

+Nissan said its board will study setting up a third-party committee to beef up governance in management and compensation at Nissan.

 Janet Lewis, managing director and head of industrial research, Asia, at Macquarie Capital Securities in Tokyo, said in an interview that an adjustment was needed to give Nissan more say in the alliance with Renault.

 The partnership remains crucial for both companies, she said, since apart from financial ties the companies share technology and parts.

-The automakers need to be more like roommates than a married couple, "So they have to find a way to share their house and share all of their expertise because it's very necessary in terms of new automotive technology, new platform development," Lewis said.
+The automakers need to be more like roommates than a married couple, she said.

+"So they have to find a way to share their house and share all of their expertise because it's very necessary in terms of new automotive technology, new platform development," Lewis said.
 "They need to figure out how they can continue this and still live happily together in the same house."

+Associated Press writer Mari Yamaguchi in Tokyo and Angela Charlton in Paris contributed to this report.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama